John Cheng: Personal life

-In a 1996 interview, Cheng opened up on his past as a hooligan.
-As one of five children with two parents working to support the family, Cheng was neglected and turned to smoking, violence and acts of gangsterism, under the influence of friends.
+In a 1996 interview, Ah Nan opened up on his past as a hooligan.
+As one of five children with two parents working to support the family, Ah Nan was neglected and turned to smoking, violence and acts of gangsterism, under the influence of friends.
 He later joined a loan-shark syndicate and became a runner.
-Cheng worked several menial jobs before entering showbiz in 1987.
+Ah Nan worked several menial jobs before entering showbiz in 1987.
 He received his secondary education in Chai Chee Secondary School.

-Cheng was arrested on suspicions of supplying Ecstasy in 2006.
+Ah Nan was arrested on suspicions of supplying ecstasy in 2006.
 He admitted consuming the drugs but not supplying them.
 He was jailed at the drug rehabilitation center for a year and on home probation for six months after his release.

-Cheng courted controversy when he shouted at journalists during Jack Neo's 2010 press conference on the latter's extramarital affairs.
+Ah Nan courted controversy when he shouted at journalists during Jack Neo's 2010 press conference on the latter's extramarital affairs.
 Netizens were divided over his behaviour, with some rapping him for passing off Neo's affair as a norm.

-Cheng married twice and had three daughters.
+Ah Nan married to Lung Yoke Ching twice and had three daughters.

 Death

-In the early hours of 22 January 2013, Cheng collapsed backstage while performing at Club Cleopatra, in Parklane Shopping Mall.
-He died shortly thereafter aged 52, apparently from a heart attack.
+In the early hours of 22 January 2013, Ah Nan collapsed backstage followed by a performance at defunct Club Cleopatra, in Parklane Shopping Mall.
+He died shortly thereafter aged 52, apparently from a heart attack on the next day.